redux-loop/redux-loop/README.md

 compose reducers so that the number of actions you deal with at one time is small.
 A small set of actions which initiate a `loop` will help reduce the likelihood of causing circular dispatches.

+## Support

+Potential bugs, generally discussion, and proposals or RFCs should be submitted as issues to this repo, we'll do our best to address them quickly.
+We use this library as well and want it to be the best it can!
+For questions about using the library, submit questions on StackOverflow with the `redux-loop` tag.

 ## Contributing